chiefbiiko/bwt/README.md

 ## Managing Keys

-`BWT` builds upon asymmetric cryptography and requires that any involved peers (usually REST endpoints) own a static key pair and possess their peer's public keys and key identifiers for token generation and verification.
+`BWT` builds upon asymmetric cryptography and requires that any involved peers own a static key pair and possess their peer's public keys and key identifiers for token generation and verification.

 You can generate a key pair and the corresponding peer public key from the terminal by simply running `deno run https://deno.land/x/bwt/keygen.ts`.

-Make sure to store the key pair somewhere safe (fx AWS Secrets Manager) so that the included secret key remains private.
+Make sure to store the key pair somewhere safe (some kind of secret store) so that the included secret key remains private.

-Also, hand the generated peer public key object to all peers of the party owning the generated keys.
+Narrow key pairs to as few owners as possible.
+Particularly, any token-issuing peer should own a key pair exclusively.
+Peers that only parse/verify tokens, fx a set of CRUD endpoints for a specific resource, may share a key pair.

 Do renew all key pairs involved in your application setting regularly!